Kubeinit/kubeinit/docs/src/usage.rst

 * We assume that the hypervisor node is called nyctea (defined in the inventory).
 * Have root passwordless access with certificates.
 * Adjust the inventory file to suit your needs i.e. `the worker nodes <https://github.com/Kubeinit/kubeinit/blob/master/kubeinit/hosts/okd/inventory#L66>`_ you will need in your cluster.
+* Having podman installed in the machine where you are running ansible-playbook.

 Installing dependencies
 ~~~~~~~~~~~~~~~~~~~~~~~